Penn & Teller's Smoke and Mirrors: Legacy

 Because Penn & Teller's Smoke and Mirrors was never officially released, press copies became valuable collector's items, even if they were empty boxes.
 Meston rediscovered his press copy in December 2000 and soon came into contact with Michael Thomasson of Good Deal Games, which had released several previously canceled Sega CD games.
-Thomasson was unsuccessful in multiple attempts to negotiate a publishing agreement with Penn & Teller and the lawyers managing Absolute Entertainment's assets, and Penn & Teller subsequently abandoned the talks, citing that they had another video game in development.
+Thomasson said in 2003 that it took Good Deal Games and its partner OlderGames two and a half years "to get the licence at a good price".
+However, they were ultimately unsuccessful in multiple attempts to negotiate a publishing agreement with Penn & Teller and the lawyers managing Absolute Entertainment's assets, and Penn & Teller subsequently abandoned the talks, citing that they had another video game in development.
 Thomasson had given up on his endeavor to release the game by mid-2005.
-In September of that year, the video game archivist Frank Cifaldi obtained a backup of a review copy and published a review on the Something Awful forums, eventually adding a torrent file to distribute it.
+In September 2005, the video game archivist Frank Cifaldi obtained a backup of a review copy and published a review on the Something Awful forums, eventually adding a torrent file to distribute it.
 After this torrent became defunct, a new download was provided by the website Waxy in early 2006.

 Desert Bus for Hope

 Morgan VanHumbeck, a member of the comedy group LoadingReadyRun, became aware of Penn & Teller's Smoke and Mirrors through Waxy in 2006.
 Paul Saunders, the group's co-founder, wanted LoadingReadyRun to use Desert Bus as part of a sketch, while another member, James Turner, sought to use their online presence to raise money for the charity Child's Play.
 These ideas were combined into a livestream of a Desert Bus gameplay marathon held to benefit the charity.
 The event, called Desert Bus for Hope, was held in November 2007.
 Four rotating players handled the bus for 108 hours and, during one attempt, scored a record five points before crashing.
 The event raised in donations, including from each of Penn & Teller.
 Desert Bus for Hope subsequently became an annual event, raising a cumulative by 2015 and by 2019.
 The event is credited with preserving the game's legacy.
-A French version, Desert Bus de l'Espoir, was launched in 2013.
+A French version, Desert Bus de l'Espoir, was launched in 2013 to benefit the Secours Populaire Français charity.